 It’s important to do drills like the ones we will show you.
 Don’t get stuck in the traditional Oklahoma drill routine, where players are susceptible to injury.
 The videos below are the ones that youth football coaches should be teaching.

-Seattle Seahawks introduced their hawk tackling system, a similar rugby-style tackle that has gone viral.
+The Seattle Seahawks introduced their Hawk Tackle System, a similar rugby-style tackle that has gone viral.

 Coach Spencer Smith has adopted similar rugby-style tackling practices with his football spin.

 Coach Smith is the co-founder of HHH Tackling Academy.
-This academy helps players improve their tackling technique and make the game safer for the tackler and the runner.
+This academy helps players improve their tackling technique, making the game safer for both tacklers and runners.

 In his three-year career as the tackling coordinator, he has taken his team from 25 missed tackles a game down to 6.
 This drastic drop in missed tackles is mainly due to his rugby-style teachings at HHH Tackling Academy.

 Coach Smith has broken down his three components of tackling.
-He has worked with youth football players, as well as NFL players.
-The shoulder tackling approach is a safe way to introduce straight line tackling techniques.
+He has worked with youth football players and NFL players.
+The shoulder tackling approach is a safe way to introduce straight-line tackling techniques.

 How To Teach Tackling